shalommmitz/localstack_cdk_python__template/README.md

 ### CDK:

 - Only a part of the normal CDK deployment process is used.
 Specifically, I have chosen to only use the "synth" (i.e., generate Cloud-Formation template) feature of the CDK.
 This enables a more detailed control of and insight into the deployment process.
- You may prefer to use CDK-deploy - it will make your life much simpler.
+ You may prefer to use CDK-deploy.
+It will make your life much simpler.

 - Lambdas are deployed by reading the code and including the code as part of the stack.
  This will break once the Lambda is above a certain size.
 Improvements are TBD.